ckanelin/minipy-projects/README.md

 - K-Anonymity

 ## 2. tweetypy_cl
-This program allows the user to input one input argument through the command line as a topic for the list of tweets that will be retrieved.
+This script allows the user to input one input argument through the command line as a topic for the list of tweets that will be retrieved.
 The pig latin version of the tweet will then be printed into the terminal.
 E.g. python3 tweetypy_cl.py cats